There is a reason why standard Future,

 f.cancel()

-will be cancelled (unless it completes before cancel
+In this simple case future f will be cancelled (unless it completes before cancel is called) and computation comp_1

 will either never happen or will be completed but its result will be discarded (depending on a time when cancellation is requested).

-val f = CancellableFuture { /* comp_1 */ } map { _ => /* comp_2 */ }
+mapval f = CancellableFuture { /* comp_1 */ } map { _ => /* comp_2 */ }

 ...